TK51/aipos-public-eng/TRAINING-GUIDE.md

 Mobile Compatibility

 AIPOS is fully usable on mobile devices.
 All configuration pastes and runtime commands work in both the ChatGPT mobile app and browser.
 If a large config fails to paste cleanly, break it into two parts and paste them in sequence.
-Disable formatting features like smart quotes or autocorrect to avoid input errors.
+Turn off features like smart quotes or autocorrect — they can break how the AI reads your config.”

 ---